DaveC3/X-plane-to-WW-ICP/README.md

 Project Overview:
-Many thanks to  llamaXc (https://github.com/llamaXc) with out whitch I could have never finished this roject llamaXc
+Many thanks to  llamaXc (https://github.com/llamaXc) with out whitch I could have never finished this poject.

 Build Steps if you want to tweak and build on this project: